Grevillea masonii

 Grevillea masonii, commonly known as Mason's grevillea, is a species of flowering plant in the family Proteaceae and is endemic to a restricted area of New South Wales.
 It is a low-growing shrub with egg-shaped to elliptic leaves, and red and green flowers with a green style.

 Description

 Grevillea masonii is a shrub that typically grows to a height of 30–50 cm, has many stems and forms a lignotuber.
 The leaves are egg-shaped with the narrower end towards the base, to elliptic, 5–25 mm long and 2–11 mm wide, the upper surface finely granulose and the lower surface silky-hairy.
 The flowers are arranged clusters of 6 to 10 on a woolly-hairy rachis 1–5 mm long.
 The flowers are red, green near the base, and woolly-hairy with a green style, the pistil 18–24 mm long.
-Flowering occurs from July to November and the fruit is a oval to oblong follicle 11–18 mm long with the curved remains of the style attached.
+Flowering occurs from July to November and the fruit is an oval to oblong follicle 11–18 mm long with the curved remains of the style attached.